Use this statement to alter the user's authentication details.

-- If you have the system privilege ALTER USER, then REPLACE clause is optional and the old password is not verified.
+- If you have the system privilege ALTER USER the REPLACE clause is optional and the old password is not verified.

 - For security reasons, the old password must also be specified if a user wishes to change their own password (unless the user has the system privilege ALTER USER).

-- Passwords are treated as SQL identifiers and are governed by the same rules regarding allowed characters, case sensitivity, etc. For more information, refer to the SQL Identifier section.
+- Passwords are treated as SQL identifiers and are governed by the same rules regarding allowed characters, case sensitivity, etc. For more information, see SQL Identifier.

-- For details about the expected string values for the PASSWORD_EXPIRY_POLICY parameter, refer to Password Expiry Policy.
+- For details about the expected string values for the PASSWORD_EXPIRY_POLICY parameter, see Password Expiry Policy.

 - For information on Kerberos/LDAP

-/OpenIDauthentication and the rules for password creation, refer to the CREATE USER statement.
+/OpenIDauthentication and the rules for password creation, see CREATE USER.